Seek Returns logo

 DXCM has a Dividend Payout Ratio of 0%, indicating it does not currently pay a dividend.
 This is a common strategy for growth-oriented companies that reinvest all profits back into the business.

-ATR vs. DXCM: A comparison of their Payout Ratio against their respective Medical - Instruments & Supplies and Medical - Devices industry benchmarks.
+ATR vs. DXCM: A comparison of their Dividend Payout Ratio (TTM) against their respective Containers & Packaging and Health Care Equipment & Supplies industry benchmarks.

 Dividend at a Glance